skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/08_building_a_modern_team_culture.md

 [re:Work from Google](https://rework.withgoogle.com/guides/understanding-team-effectiveness/steps/identify-dynamics-of-effective-teams/) identifies five characteristics of effective teams, and these all support a generative organizational culture:

-1. **Psychological safety** &mdash; team members feel safe to take risks and be vulnerable in front of each other
+1. **Psychological safety** — team members feel safe to take risks and be vulnerable in front of each other
-2. **Dependability** &mdash; team members get things done on time and meet the high bar for excellence
+2. **Dependability** — team members get things done on time and meet the high bar for excellence
-3. **Structure and clarity** &mdash; team members have clear roles, plans, and goals
+3. **Structure and clarity** — team members have clear roles, plans, and goals
-4. **Meaning** &mdash; work is personally important to team members
+4. **Meaning** — work is personally important to team members
-5. **Impact** &mdash; team members think their work matters and creates change
+5. **Impact** — team members think their work matters and creates change

 Next, we'll break down the basics of encouraging these cultural characteristics.